0chain/zboxcli/README.md

 #### List all files

-`list-all` lists al the files stored with an allocation
+`list-all` lists all the files stored with an allocation

 | Parameter  | Required | Description                                    | Default | Valid values |
 | ---------- | -------- | ---------------------------------------------- | ------- | ------------ |